• Skip to primary navigation

 Small cloth bags that are tied with string and surrounded by lavender flowers.

-This is one of my favorite ways to use dried lavender.
-Instead of using dryer sheets which are scented with artificial fragrances that can have various health risks, put 1-2 sachets filled with dried lavender in the dryer when you dry your clothes to help them smell beautiful and clean.
+This is one of my favourite ways to use lavender.
+Instead of using dryer sheets which are scented with artificial fragrances that can have various health risks, put 1-2 sachets filled with dried lavender in the dryer when you dry your clothes to help them smell really nice and fresh.
 Each sachet will last for about 10 loads of laundry.
-Just be sure to tie the sachets nice and tight so that you don't end up with lavender buds in your laundry.
+Just be sure to tie the lavender bags nice and tight so that you don't end up with lavender buds in your laundry.

-To help your clothing smell amazing put sachets filled with dried lavender in your drawers and closets.
-A bonus of doing this is that moths don't like the smell of lavender so this will help keep moths at bay too!
+To help your clothes smell nice put lavender sachets filled with dried lavender in your drawers and closets.
+A bonus of doing this is that moths don't like the smell of lavender so this will help keep moths away too!

 A lemon lavender cookie on a baking sheet with a bite out of it and surrounded by lemon slices.

 Dried lavender is great for making many different baked goods such as cookies, donuts and cakes.
-I absolutely love making lemon lavender cookies for the most delicious dessert.
+My lemon lavender cookies are one of my favourite lavender flavoured desserts, and you could give them an even stronger lavender flavour by drizzling them with lavender honey.

 A bathroom counter with vases full of lavender on it.

-There are many homemade cleaners you could make that include lavender, but one of the simplest ways is to combine 1 cup of white vinegar with 1/4 cup dried lavender in a jar.
-Seal it shut for 10 days and allow it to steep.
+There are many homemade cleaning solutions you could make that include lavender, but one of the easiest is to combine 1 cup of white vinegar with 1/4 cup dried lavender in glass container.
+Seal the container shut for 10 days and allow it to steep.
 Then strain out the lavender flowers and transfer the infused vinegar to a spray bottle and add water (you want a ratio of 1 part lavender infused vinegar to 2 parts water).
-You could also add a few drops of essential oils such as lavender, lemon or tea tree essential oil.
+You can also add a few drops of essential oils such as lavender, lemon or tea tree essential oil.

-To make a homemade mosquito repellent or insect repellent you only need a few simple ingredients:
+To make a homemade mosquito repellent you only need a few ingredients:

 • 1 cup water